arces-wot/SEPABins/README.md

 # SEPABins
 The repository includes all you need to test SEPA, a publish-subscribe architecture designed to support information level interoperability by means of Semantic Web technologies.
 The architecture is built on top of a generic SPARQL endpoint where publishers and subscribers use standard **SPARQL** [Updates](https://www.w3.org/TR/sparql11-update/) and [Queries](https://www.w3.org/TR/sparql11-query/).
 Notifications about events (i.e., changes in the [**RDF**](https://www.w3.org/RDF/) knowledge base) are expressed in terms of [added and removed SPARQL binding results](http://wot.arces.unibo.it/TR/sparql11-subscribe.html) since the previous notification.

-Developers can benefit of a set of API implementing a [producer-aggregator-consumer design pattern] (http://wot.arces.unibo.it/TR/jsap.html).
+Developers can benefit of a set of API implementing a [Producer-Aggregator-Consumer design pattern](http://wot.arces.unibo.it/TR/jsap.html).

 For more details on the current implementation and how you can contribute please follow this [link] (https://github.com/arces-wot/SEPA).